microsoft/Broadcast-Development-Kit/README.md

-# Broadcast Protocols for Teams (WIP)
+# Broadcast Development Kit (WIP)

-**Broadcast Protocols for Teams** is a software solution that allows organizations to use a Microsoft Teams meeting in their tenant as a source (and destination) to extract and inject media streams from the meeting (e.g. participants, screen share, etc.) and use them as sources for producing live content.
+**Broadcast Development Kit** is a software solution that allows organizations to use a Microsoft Teams meeting in their tenant as a source (and destination) to extract and inject media streams from the meeting (e.g. participants, screen share, etc.) and use them as sources for producing live content.

 > If you plan to use this solution to extract content for a Teams Meeting, please inform your attendees that you will be streaming their video and audio.

 ## Features

-**Broadcast Protocols for Teams** provides features both to extract and inject media from a Microsoft Teams meeting using either the SRT or the RTMP protocols.
+**Broadcast Development Kit** provides features both to extract and inject media from a Microsoft Teams meeting using either the SRT or the RTMP protocols.
 We recommed using the SRT protocols whenever possible, and just use RTMP (and RTMPS) if the system receiving / sending the feed does not support SRT.

 The solutions works by adding a media bot to the meeting where you want to use this solution and using that media bot to capture the streams from the meeting and injecting new streams into it.